Air Fryer Fried Okra | Crispy Southern-Style (Less Oil, More Crunch)

 No-Breading Cajun Okra

 Skip the buttermilk soak and cornmeal coating entirely.
 Slice okra into 1/2-inch rounds, toss with 1.5 tbsp olive oil, 1.5 tsp Cajun seasoning, 1/2 tsp garlic powder, and a pinch of salt.
 Air fry at 400°F for 10–12 minutes, shaking halfway.
 The result is a lighter side dish with crispy edges and a slight char — closer to roasted than fried.
-Good for low-carb diets.
+Best for: low-carb diets and quick weeknight sides that skip the breading step entirely.

 Frozen Pre-Breaded Okra Bags

-Store-bought frozen breaded okra (like Birds Eye or Pictsweet) works perfectly in the air fryer.
+Store-bought frozen breaded okra — such as Birds Eye (best for: households that want a zero-prep pantry staple) or Pictsweet (best for: bulk buying and consistent Southern-style results) — works perfectly in the air fryer.
 Cook at 400°F for 12–14 minutes straight from the bag, shaking the basket halfway.
 The air fryer produces dramatically crispier results than the oven method listed on the packaging, and about 3x crunchier than the microwave.

 Gluten-Free Air Fryer Okra